lvklabs/sprite-animator-tool/README.md

 ### How to use

+1. Create an sprite file (or open an example from the 'examples' folder)
+2. Create/edit your animations
+3. Export with menu option: File -> Export
+4. Include the generated files .h, .lkot and .lkob in your game
+5. Include the [LvkSprite-iphone](https://github.com/lvklabs/lvksprite-iphone) or [LvkSprite-x](https://github.com/lvklabs/lvksprite-x) library and load the files.

-There are some examples in the 'examples' directory.
-More info soon.
+More detailed info soon.
 If you are interested, please send an email to contact@lvklabs.com